customink/aws-embedded-metrics-customink/README.md

 However, unlike these projects, we differ in the following ways.
 Again, contributions are very much welcome if you want to see more or change this.

 * Initial focus on Lambda.
 A TCP sink has been added, but no UDP sink exists.
-* An async sink wrapper exists that allows messages to be queued and sent on a separate thread.
 * No default Dimensions or Configuration for:
   - `ServiceName`
   - `ServiceType`